-Peroxidase block (40 ml)
+Peroxidase block (40 mL)

 To achieve a stronger signal, various strategies have been developed to add more enzyme or fluorophore to the target of interest.

-a) Avidin-biotin complex (ABC)
+Avidin-biotin complex (ABC)

 In brief, the primary antibody is bound to the protein of interest.
 A biotinylated secondary antibody is then bound to the primary antibody.
 In a separate reaction, a complex of avidin and biotinylated enzyme is formed by mixing the two in a ratio that leaves some of the binding sites on avidin unoccupied.
 This complex is then incubated with the tissue section after the antibody incubations.
-The unoccupited biotin-binding sites on the complex bind to the biotinylated secondary antibody.
-The result is more enzyme attached to the target than is possible using an enzyme-conjugated secondary or primary antibody.
+The unoccupied biotin-binding sites on the complex bind to the biotinylated secondary antibody.
+This attaches more enzyme to the target than is possible using an enzyme-conjugated secondary or primary antibody.

 Labeled streptavidin biotin (LSAB)

-A further improvement on polymer methods, EXPOSE detection kits for IHC use small linker-based detection modules that can penetrate tissues better than the large complexes used in conventional polymer-based detection, resulting in higher sensitivity.
+Micro-polymer detection kits for IHC use small linker-based detection modules that can penetrate tissues better than the large complexes used in conventional polymer-based detection, resulting in higher sensitivity.

 Tyramide signal enhancing (TSE)

 One of the most effective amplification procedures is the patented and licensed method, TSE (also known as TSA or CSA).
-It is particularly useful for detection of relatively sparse antigens that other systems have difficulty detecting, and for improving results obtained with poorly-performing antibodies.
+It is useful for detection of sparse antigens that other systems have difficulty detecting, and for improving results obtained with poorly-performing antibodies.